TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 ### Serial GOL

 `serial_gol.c` is the first version of GOL we wrote.
-It is a simple serial C code which can be used to perform ordered, static and static in place evolution; static in place is the same as static but without using an auxiliary grid, therefore saving half of the memory.
+It is a simple serial C code which can be used to perform **ordered**, **static** and **static in place** evolution; static in place is the same as static but without using an auxiliary grid, therefore saving half of the memory.
 The evolution can start from any initialized playground of any size (i.e. any rectangular "table" of squared cells which can assume two states: *dead* or *alive*) and for any number of steps (*generations*).
 The kind of evolution to be perfomed is passed by command line.
 The code is also able to output a dump of the system every chosen by the user number of generations.
 All input and output files representing a state of the system are in the PGM format.

 The code can also be used to initialise a random playground (with equal probability for dead and alive cell's initial status) with any name assigned.
 In both intialisation and evolution, if a specific name for the playground is not passed the default `game_of_life.pgm` is used.